Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Introduction

 subject to a time-dependent Hamiltonian $\hat{H}(t)$.
 Exploration of the time-dependent characteristics of quantum systems extends across various disciplines, encompassing phenomena such as correlated electrons in metal clusters, quantum dots, and ultracold Fermi gases~\cite{baletto2005structural, filinov2001wigner, filinov2000path, reimann2002electronic, giorgini2008theory}.
 Within these systems, there exists a rich interplay of static and dynamic behaviors, often governed by collective modes arising from strong coupling effects~\cite{moritz2003exciting, giorgini2008theory, bauch2010quantum}.

 Real-time quantum dynamics has received comparatively less attention than solving the TISE, primarily because of its significantly increased difficulty level.
-The latter is a consequence of the fact that a quantum system tends to traverse a substantial portion of the entire exponentially large configuration (Hilbert) space, and heuristics developed for static problems are not always directly applicable.
-Obtaining the time-evolving quantum state of a time-dependent Hamiltonian, as described by the TDSE in Eq.~\ref{eq:tdse}, is traditionally achieved through a series of approximations.
+The latter is a consequence of the fact that a quantum system tends to traverse a larger portion of the configuration (Hilbert) space than the subspace containing ground states.
+Therefore, heuristics developed for static problems are not directly applicable.
+More specifically, it is no longer feasible to restrict the calculations to the low-entanglement corner of the Hilbert space~\cite{eisert2015qmboutofequi, eisert2008area, eisert2006general}.

+Obtaining the time-evolving quantum state of a time-dependent Hamiltonian, as described by the TDSE in Eq.~\eqref{eq:tdse}, is traditionally achieved through a series of approximations.
 A commonly adopted approach to solving the TDSE approximately is to ignore electron-electron correlations, as is done in mean-field approximations.
 The first work in this direction comes from Dirac and Frenkel, from whom the time-dependent Hartree-Fock (TDHF) equations were obtained for electronic systems~\cite{dirac_note_1930, frenkel1934wave}.
 Later, MacLachlan improved on this method~\cite{mclachlan1964time}.
 Furthermore, TDHF has been widely used in nuclear physics to study reactions~\cite{koonin1977time, li2005time}.
 However, TDHF underestimates the particle correlations, making it a suitable method for describing weakly correlated systems, such as many closed-shell molecules, but unreliable for strongly correlated ones, such as molecules with significant electron-electron interactions.
-To build correlations on top of TDHF, this framework was extended to the multi-configuration time-dependent Hartree-Fock method (MC-TDHF)~\cite{meyer1990multi, micha1994time}.
-Although these methods are powerful tools to capture the behavior of weakly interacting systems qualitatively, they become unreliable for larger and strongly interacting systems.
+To build correlations on top of TDHF, this framework was extended to the multi-configuration time-dependent Hartree-Fock method (MC-TDHF)~\cite{meyer1990multi, micha1994time, fasshauer2016multiconfigurational, lode2020colloquium, lin2020mctdh}.
+Although these methods are powerful tools for qualitatively capture the behavior of weakly interacting systems, they become unreliable for larger and strongly interacting systems.